 - 4.2.2.
-81% of the land in the district is Green Belt and this constrains development.
+Over 81% of the land in the district is Green Belt and this constrains development.
 This means there is limited land available for development and redeveloping brownfield sites provides its own challenges.
 There can be clearance/demolition and remediation costs which can make development less attractive to developers. - 4.2.3.
-The Windfall Topic Paper12 shows that 84% of the overall net residential completions came forward as Windfall sites between 2010/11 to 2019/20.
-Sites under 10 units has been identified as a consistent source of housing land supply, including PDL in the Green Belt.
-The paper suggests that B1(a) Offices (now use Class E) will continue to be a reliable source of supply, along with B2 general industry. - 4.2.4.
-Further trends suggest that companies are now demanding a decrease in office floor space13.
-Additional permitted development right changes have also come into effect.
-These will allow for more homes to be built.
-Details of permitted development changes have been reported to Planning Policy Committee on 8 September 202014. - 4.2.5.
-The ONS survey15 suggests Covid-19 has had a significant impact on all business sectors.
-In particular, businesses that occupy offices such as administrative, professional services and information and communication sectors.
-The overall pattern is that more people are working from home in response to national coronavirus measures.
+The Windfall Topic Paper shows that 84% of the overall net residential completions came forward as Windfall sites between 2010/11 to 2019/20.
+Sites under 10 units have been identified as a consistent source of housing land supply, including PDL in the Green Belt.
+The paper suggests that Use Class B1(a) Offices (now Use Class E) will continue to be a reliable source of supply, along with Use Class B2 General Industry.